Codecademy/docs/content/java/concepts/stringbuilder/terms/capacity/capacity.md

 ---
 Title: '.capacity()'
-Description: 'Returns the current number of spaces avalible for characters in the StringBuilder.'
+Description: 'Returns the current space avalible for characters in the StringBuilder.'
 Subjects:
   - 'Computer Science'
 Tags: